 As if that isn’t enough, statistics show that some firms lose up to 98% of their business when the first spouse dies, leaving a retention rate of only 2%!

-With such low rates, success is extremely difficult to achieve.
+With such low rates, success is difficult to achieve.

 Why are firms losing so many female consumers?

 Too often, financial professionals and service providers are focused on their personal goals and those of their firm.
 They are not taking the time to create a plan that works effectively with women.
 Advisors share that they are “prospecting” or “targeting” women.
-Their focus is on generating sales, instead of researching and understanding the female market.
+They focus on generating sales instead of researching and understanding the female market.
 With these approaches, it is easy to see why they are struggling.

 Most clients, especially women, do not want to be targeted with the latest marketing tactics or gimmicks.
 Broad targeting schemes don’t appeal to the average female consumer.
 They want someone who cares about them and understands their lifestyle.
 Advertisers and marketing agencies should focus on providing solutions to their consumer’s problems.